 The Green Valley project is located on the former 2010 Shanghai World Expo site immediately next to the iconic Chinese pavilion.
-The Green Valley development will become a new central urban development in Shanghai, integrating new sustainable solutions in both the urban design and the individual buildings on the site.
+The Green Valley development is part of the new central urban development of Shanghai, integrating new sustainable solutions in both the urban design and the individual buildings on the site.